Snatchfield

 Community Concerns

-• Vehicular Access – access to Snatchfields via Clive Avenue, Ragleth Road and Chelmick Drive would generate an estimated additional 500 car journeys per day (excluding deliveries, etc).
+Access to Snatchfield via Clive Avenue, Ragleth Road and Chelmick Drive would generate an estimated additional 500 car journeys per day (excluding deliveries, etc).
 This would place an unsustainable burden and pose a significant safety risk to residents and visitors alike.
 The busy A49 junction would be loaded by additional traffic.

 Biodiversity